o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

 Several core functor types are provided with the engine, listed here.

 {{< note >}}
 Additional functor types can be added by other gems or game projects.
-Try searching the code base for "RegisterMaterialFunctor" to discover what others might be available.
+Try searching the source code for "RegisterMaterialFunctor" to discover what others might be available.
 {{< /note >}}

 #### Lua